UAE Dubai free visit visa countries

-- Visit visas on arrival in the UAE from beginning of 2009 appear to be valid for 30 days (not 1 month, 60 days, or 2 months), irrespective of what the passport stamp or immigration officials tell you, except in Dubai, and possibly for UK nationals - see next points.
+- Visit visas on arrival in the UAE from beginning of 2009 valid for 30 days (not 1 month, 60 days, or 2 months), irrespective of what the passport stamp or immigration officials tell you, except in Dubai (40 days), and possibly for UK nationals - see next points.
 Confusion with visa rules in the UAE is common.
 Mind the gap.

 - The UAE Embassy in UK website says (checked 09 Nov 2010, no further update provided): Citizens of the UK (with right of abode in the UK) will be granted a free of charge visit visa on arrival in the UAE.
 No application in advance of travel is necessary.
 Your passport will simply be stamped with the visit visa as you pass through Immigration at any airport in the UAE.
 Although the visa may be stamped for 30 days, it entitles the holder to stay in the country for 60 days and may be renewed once for an additional period of 30 days for a fee of Dh500.
 Confused?
 Yes, we are too.
 Assume your visa is valid only 30 days despite what the UK embassy tells you - UAE immigration has not provided any information to indicate UK citizens are a special case.
 You can get a new visa for free by doing a Hatta visa run anyway.

-Free Visit Visa on arrival nationalities (valid for 30 days)
+Free Visit Visa on arrival nationalities (valid for 30 or 90 days)